 A Simple Rosacea-Safe Skincare Routine

-Rosacea is a common inflammatory skin condition that causes facial flushing, visible blood vessels, sensitivity, and red bumps.
-Because the skin is often very sensitive and harsh products can trigger flares, a simple, gentle, and consistent routine is important.
+Rosacea is a common inflammatory skin condition that can cause facial redness, flushing, visible blood vessels, sensitivity, and acne-like bumps.
+Because rosacea-prone skin is often easily irritated, the best skincare routine is usually a simple one.
+Using fewer products, avoiding harsh ingredients, and following a consistent routine can help reduce flares and improve skin comfort.

-Effective prescription options include topical/metronidazole or ivermectin, oral antibiotics (e.g., low-dose doxycycline), systemic retinoids and vascular laser for redness and visible vessels.
+Additional treatment options include oral antibiotics, isotretinoin in selected cases, and vascular laser treatments for persistent redness and visible blood vessels.

 Revessa Health